pluralsh/documentation/pages/deployments/existing-cluster.md

 You are free to customize these at your own risk, usually it's not that challenging.
 The most likely potential gotcha is ensuring the connection stickiness configuration handles a migration to a different ingress controller from ingress-nginx.

+{% callout severity="info" %}
+If you're unfamiliar with how to set up these components for your cloud, we have a number of useful example terraform setups at https://github.com/pluralsh/bootstrap/tree/main/existing.

+It will walk you through effectively everything needed below
+{% /callout %}

 ## Bootstrapping

 Make sure your kubeconfig is pointing to the management cluster you want to deploy to, then run the following: